ww1021pp/RNA-seq-pipeline-based-on-homer/RNA-seq_PE_mm10.md

-# this is the scripts used to do RAA-seq rutine analysis from raw sequencing data
+# this is the scripts used to do RAA-seq rutine analysis from raw sequencing data download from SRA database

 ```
 #!/usr/bin/bash